abdurehman2/abdurehman2/README.md

 ###

-<p align="left">My name is Abdur Rehman and I'm a software developer, from Islamabad</p>
+<p align="left">My name is Abdur Rehman and I'm a software developer, from Islamabad.I have with a passion for designing and developing innovative software solutions and I am always eager to learn new skills and stay updated with the latest industry trends.
+I have 2 years of experience working on a variety of different software projects, both independently and as part of a team.
+I have experience in software design, coding, and collaboration.
+I am particularly interested in software development for web applications./p>

 ###